 May I indulge in one myself?

 For the third year of “Grand Night”, Everett asked me to be part of a quartet of singers to sing a medley from “Kismet”; And This is My Beloved/Baubles, Bangles and Beads.
-I had never met my fellow singers until I arrived at my first rehearsal for the number in Everett’s old studio, the studio that was 80% piano.
+I had never met my fellow singers until I arrived at my first rehearsal for the number in Everett’s old studio, the studio that was so tiny it was 80% piano.
 We crowded in; Everett, Cliff Jackson at the piano, and singers Angelique Clay (soprano), Phumzile Sojola (tenor), and a young bass from Louisville whose name evades my geezer memory.

 We rehearsed for about an hour.
 My fellow singers didn’t sing to me, they sang through me.
 I had never heard so much sound in my life.
 You could see the sound in that little room.
 After the rehearsal, I crossed the street to the Medical Center for an MRI to confirm that all my major organs were intact and in their proper places.

 I was singing these stunningly beautiful songs with these crazy talented singers in front of an orchestra for a thousand people a night……in a tux.